 → Suggested Read: How to Implement NPS in B2B?

-According to the extensive research done by Satmetrix in 2022, the industry average NPS score in Banks is 31.
+According to the extensive research done by Satmetrix in 2024, the industry average NPS in financial services is 73.

 Therefore, a good NPS score in banks and other financial services will be 31 or any number above it.